Common Issues Encountered During Cloning and Their Solutions

 Ensure that the “Free space” on the destination drive is greater than or equal to the “Used space” on the source drive.

-If the destination drive lacks sufficient space, consider using a larger drive or free up space by deleting unnecessary files.
+If the destination drive lacks sufficient space, consider using a larger drive or

 4. Data Corruption or Loss